 From his bag of tricks, Springsteen then rolled out five disparate tunes, which he had both written and recorded earlier that year, including “Candy’s Room,” “Adam Raised a Cain,” “Streets of Fire,” and “Something in the Night.”
 Except for the newly-composed ballad, “Point Blank,” which he would include on The River album in 1980, the hyperkinetic participation of the crowd was so intense that Bruce had us sing the chorus lines to every song.

 The next number of the set, “Fire,” a hit song for the Pointer Sisters that fall, instantly turned 8,000 women in the Garden that evening into weepy, sweat-soaked sirens all intent on slaying the Odysseus-like figure singing to them.
-That was followed by The Boss’s smoking version of “Because the Night,” which put Patti Smith’s cover into the proverbial dust in the process.
-After a Santana-like guitar solo to begin the ballad, Bruce’s distinctive baritone took over:
+That was followed by Bruce’s smoking version of “Because the Night,” which put Patti Smith’s cover into the proverbial dust in the process.
+After a Santana-like guitar solo to begin the ballad, Springsteen’s distinctive baritone took over:

 “Take me now baby here as I am